BalakrishnaGoud14/BalakrishnaGoud14/README.md

-- 👋 Hi, I’m Malela Balakrishna Goud
+- 👋 Hi, I’m Balakrishna Goud Malela
-- 👀 I’m interested in Data Science
+- 👀 I’m an aspiring Software Engineer
-- 🌱 I’m currently learning Data Science and Machine Learning
-- 💞️ I’m looking to collaborate on Data Science projects
-- 📫 How to reach me - balakrishnagoud83@gmail.com
+- 📫 Reach me out at - malelabalakrishnagoudofficial@gmail.com

 <!---
 BalakrishnaGoud14/BalakrishnaGoud14 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.